Mary K. Martel, Ph.D.

-The Department has the following functions.
+The department has the following functions.

-- Provide quality assurance of imaging and treatment delivery equipment and of systems and processes to ensure optimal, accurate and safe delivery of treatments
+- Provide quality assurance of imaging and treatment delivery equipment and of systems and processes to ensure the optimal, accurate and safe delivery of treatments

 - Provide clinical services in support of imaging and planning, delivery and patient-specific quality assurance of radiation treatments